slott56/slott56.github.io/Pelican/content/blog/2008/02/2008_02_09-quantum_time_dates_times_datetimes_and_timestamps_3rd_ed.rst

-In the :strong:`Real World`\ ™, time may be a quantum field (read stuff by `'t Hooft <http://books.google.com/books?id=uPao7ThZEZAC>`_ ).
+In the **Real World**\ ™, time may be a quantum field (read stuff by `'t Hooft <http://books.google.com/books?id=uPao7ThZEZAC>`_ ).
 For that matter, space itself may have some quantum granularity.
 Or, this could be a handy hack the physicists have devised because it makes the math work out more simply.